Kenny Rogers: 2000–2015

-In the 21st century (and at age 61), Rogers was back at No. 1 for the first time in more than a decade with the 2000 single "Buy Me a Rose".
-In doing so, he broke a 26-year-old record held by Hank Snow (who, in April 1974, was aged 59 when he scored with "Hello Love").
-Rogers held the record until 2003, when then 70-year-old Willie Nelson became the oldest artist to have a No. 1 on the country charts with his duet with Toby Keith, "Beer for My Horses".
+In 2000 (and at age 61), Rogers was back at number one for the first time in more than a decade with the single "Buy Me a Rose".
+In doing so, he broke a 26-year-old record held by Hank Snow (who, in April 1974, was 59 when he scored with "Hello Love").
+Rogers held the record until 2003, when then-70-year-old Willie Nelson became the oldest artist to have a number one on the country charts with his duet with Toby Keith, "Beer for My Horses".

-Although Rogers did not record new albums for a couple of years, he continued to have success in many countries with more greatest hits packages.
-In 2004 42 Ultimate Hits, which was the first hits collection to span his days with the First Edition to the present, reached Number 6 on the American country charts and went gold.
+Although Rogers did not record new albums for a few years, he continued to have success in many countries with more greatest hits packages.
+In 2004's 42 Ultimate Hits, which was the first hits collection to span his days with the First Edition to the present, reached number six on the American country charts and went gold.
 It also featured two new songs, "My World Is Over" with Whitney Duncan and "We Are the Same".
-"My World Is Over" was released as a single and was a minor hit.
-In 2005 The Very Best of Kenny Rogers, a double album, sold well in Europe.
+The former was released as a single and was a minor hit.
+In 2005, The Very Best of Kenny Rogers, a double album, sold well in Europe.
 It was the first new solo Rogers hits album to reach the United Kingdom for over a decade, despite many compilations there that were not true hits packages.

-Rogers also signed with Capitol Records and had more success with the TV advertised release 21 Number Ones in January 2006.
-Although this CD did contain 21 chart-toppers as the title claims (recorded between 1976 and the present day), this was not a complete collection of Rogers' No. 1 singles, omitting such singles as "Crazy in Love" and "What About Me?"
+Rogers also signed with Capitol Records and had more success with the TV-advertised release 21 Number Ones in January 2006.
+Although this CD did contain 21 chart-toppers as the title claims (recorded between 1976 and the present day), this was not a complete collection of Rogers's number-one singles, omitting such singles as "Crazy in Love" and "What About Me?"